 This recommendation is based on Tripadvisor reviews!
 You may try Cojean restaurant next to the Louvre.
 Lots of options, including vegan, gluten free, etc.

-After visiting Musée d’Orsay, cross Pont Royal back to the Louvre to see the Tuileries Gardens.
+After visiting the Louvre, head straight to the Tuileries Gardens: the entrance is free.
 It has a round pond with benches around, and if you are lucky enough to get a seat, sit down and enjoy the views.
 Don’t forget to have a look at the Arc de Triomphe du Carrousel!

 The Tuileries Gardens end at the Place de la Concorde, which is famous as the execution place of royals and other notable historical figures as Madame du Barry, Georges Danton, and Maximilien Robespierre.
 And here they are, the famous Champs-Élysées!
 Just stroll around and admire the architecture and lovely atmosphere.
 If you like shopping, that’s one of the places to do it with affordable brands as H&M and Zara, or expensive ones like Massimo Dutti or Louis Vuitton.